Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 \subsection{Template and Detection Bias}

-A key concern in audit studies is \enquote{template bias}, as well as the possibility of detection by audited firms.\footnote{See \cite{lahey_technical_2018} for a detailed discussion of template bias and other considerations when conducting an audit study.} Template bias arises when résumé characteristics are systematically linked, making it difficult to isolate the effect of individual attributes.
-To prevent this, we independently and randomly assign résumé characteristics across applications.
-One exception is the joint assignment of university and residential address.
-This linkage does not affect identification, as the design ensures that no two résumés listing the same university are submitted to the same job advertisement, eliminating any potential confounding arising from this pairing.
+Audit studies face two standard concerns: \enquote{template bias} and detection by audited firms.\footnote{See \citet{lahey_technical_2018} for a detailed discussion of template bias and other considerations in the design and implementation of an audit study.} Template bias arises when r\'{e}sum\'{e} characteristics are systematically linked, making it difficult to isolate the effect of individual attributes.
+To prevent this, we randomly assigned each r\'{e}sum\'{e} characteristic independently across applications.
+The sole exception was the joint assignment of university and residential address.
+This linkage does not affect identification because no two r\'{e}sum\'{e}s listing the same university were submitted to the same advertisement.

 Detection by audited firms cannot be fully ruled out and is unobserved by the researcher.
-However, existing evidence suggests that such detection attenuates measured discrimination. \cite{balfe_infrequent_2023} show that repeated exposure to infrequent identity signals can alter employer behavior, reducing observed bias.
-Because we submit four résumés to each job opening, detection by employers is possible.
-To mitigate this risk, we take several steps to reduce the likelihood of detection:
+However, evidence suggests that such detection attenuates measured discrimination. \citet{balfe_infrequent_2023} show that repeated exposure to infrequent identity signals can alter employer behavior and thereby reduce observed bias.
+Because we submitted four r\'{e}sum\'{e}s to each job opening, employers could potentially detect the audit.
+We took five steps to reduce this possibility.